BV-BRC/BV-BRC-Docs/docroot/news/2022/20220713-bv-brc-workshop-uva.rst

               * Description of BV-BRC protein families and job submission
               * Finding the pan, core and accessory genomes
               * Visualizing and manipulating the heatmap viewer
-              * Finding specific differences, downloading and saving results into private workspace
+              * Finding specific differences, downloading and saving results
               * Comparing pathways on pathway map and heatmap
-              * Finding specific differences, downloading and saving results into private workspace
+              * Finding specific differences, downloading and saving results
               * Comparing subsystems in table and on heatmap
-              * Finding specific differences, downloading and saving results into private workspace
+              * Finding specific differences, downloading and saving results

    4:30 pm   Question and Answer Session and Hands-on Work